highlight/highlight/docs-content/getting-started/3_client-sdk/7_replay-configuration/content-security-policy.md

 />
 ```

+Alternatively, Content Security Policy may be set by the HTML document response header `Content-Security-Policy`.
+Check your initial app HTML document load for the header to make sure you are setting it to the desired value.

 ```hint
 highlight.run version 8.11 changes how we bundle the client so that we no longer require a `script-src` definition.
 Make sure you are using the latest version of the SDK to use the above CSP policy.
 ```